-The best way to determine the appropriate treatment dosage of low dose Naltrexone is to visit your doctor or physician and to be prescribed the medication.
+The best way to determine the appropriate treatment dosage of low-dose Naltrexone is to visit your doctor or physician and to be prescribed the medication.
 This will allow you to find the proper dose for whatever your condition is and ensure you are safe during your treatment.

-“Low-dose naltrexone (LDN), considered in a daily dose of 1 to 5 mg, has been shown to reduce glial inflammatory response by modulating Toll-like receptor 4 signaling in addition to systemically upregulating endogenous opioid signaling by transient opioid-receptor blockade.
+“Low-dose naltrexone (LDN), considered in a daily dose of 1 to 5 mg, has been shown to reduce glial inflammatory response by modulating Toll-like receptor 4 signaling in addition to systemically upregulating endogenous opioid signaling by a transient opioid-receptor blockade.
 Clinical reports of LDN have demonstrated possible benefits in diseases such as fibromyalgia, Crohn’s disease, multiple sclerosis, complex-regional pain syndrome, Hailey-Hailey disease, and cancer.”
 (Toljan and Vrooman, 2018).

 If you have questions about the proper dosage of Naltrexone that is best for you during your treatment, contact Inland Detox for more information.